 Dramatic Arts Program Diploma Tuition Refund Policy

 NOTE: This policy applies to the 6 month Full-Time Dramatic Arts program Diploma only.
-It does not apply to any of VADA’s certificate or part-time courses.
+It does not apply to VADA’s certificate or part time courses.

 NOTE: Vancouver Academy of Dramatic Arts shall heretofore be written as VADA for the purposes of this policy.

-VADA’s tuition refund policy follows the Private Training Institutions Branch bylaws.
-PTIB Bylaws Part G, Section 37.11 : Refund policy for domestic students:
+VADAʼs tuition refund policy follows the Private Training Institutions Branch bylaws and policies.
+Private Training Act Policy Manual section 3.2.2: Refund policy for domestic and international students:

 Note: Domestic students include citizens of Canada, landed immigrants, or persons who have been determined under the Immigration Act to be a Convention Refugee.

-- If written notice of withdrawal is received by the institution within 7 days after the contract is made, and before the commencement of the period of instruction specified in the contract, the institution may retain 5% of the total tuition and fees due under the contract to a maximum of $250.00
+- If written notice of withdrawal is received by VADA within 7 days after the enrolment contract has been signed by the student, and before the commencement of the period of instruction specified in the contract, VADA will refund 100% of the total tuition and fees due under the enrolment contract.

-- Subject to subsection a) i) above, if written notice of withdrawal is received by the institution less than 30 days before the commencement of the period of instruction specified in the contract, and more than 7 days after the contract was made, the institution may retain 20% of the total tuition only, due under the contract to a maximum of $1300.00
+- Subject to subsection A) 1) above, if written notice of withdrawal is received by VADA less than 30 days before the commencement of the period of instruction specified in the letter of acceptance or the enrolment contract, and more than 7 days after the enrolment contract was signed by student and by the registrar of VADA, VADA may retain up to 20% of the total tuition only, up to a maximum of $1,300.00.

-- If written notice of withdrawal is received by the institution or student or a student is dismissed before 10% of the period of instruction specified in the contract has elapsed, the institution may retain 30% of the total fee due under the contract.
+- If written notice of withdrawal is received by VADA from the student or a student is dismissed before 10% of the period of instruction specified in the enrolment contract has elapsed, VADA may retain 30% of the tuition under the enrolment contract.

-- If written notice of withdrawal is received by the institution, or a student is dismissed after 10% and before 30% of the period of instruction specified in the contract has elapsed, the institute may retain 50% of the tuition due under the contract.
+- If written notice of withdrawal is received by VADA, or a student is dismissed after 10% and before 30% of the period of instruction specified in the contract has elapsed, VADA may retain up to 50% of tuition under the enrolment contract.

-- If a student withdraws or is dismissed after 30% of the period of instruction specified in the contract has elapsed, no refund is required.
+- If a student withdraws or is dismissed after 30% of the period of instruction specified in the contract has elapsed, no refund is required to be administered.

 - i.
-If an international student’s Study Permit application has not been completed by the start date identified in the institution’s Letter of Acceptance and the student so notifies the institution, at the request of the student, the institution may issue a second Letter of Acceptance for a later start date.
-In such a circumstance, the institution may charge the student an additional $200 administrative fee and retain the balance of the prepaid tuition fees pending the outcome of the Study Permit application.
-Should a student policy for students will apply.
+If an international student’s Study Permit application has not been completed by the start date identified in VADA’s Letter of Acceptance and the student so notifies VADA, at the request of the student, VADA may issue a second Letter of Acceptance for a later start date.
+In such a circumstance, VADA may charge the student an additional administrative fee of up to $250.00 and retain the balance of the prepaid tuition fees pending the outcome of the Study Permit application.

 All refunds must be approved by the Director, and the following procedure must be followed: